pyrotank41/Backpackflow/tasks/phase-1-prd-configuration-system.md

-# Phase 1 PRD: Configuration System for BagpackFlow
+# Phase 1 PRD: Configuration System for BackpackFlow

 ## Introduction/Overview

-BagpackFlow's Configuration System is a YAML-based workflow definition system that enables both junior developers and non-technical users to create LLM workflows without writing code.
+BackpackFlow's Configuration System is a YAML-based workflow definition system that enables both junior developers and non-technical users to create LLM workflows without writing code.
 This system builds on top of PocketFlow's core architecture and provides a declarative way to define workflows, reducing code duplication and enabling rapid prototyping of LLM applications.

 **Problem Statement:** Currently, creating LLM workflows requires writing TypeScript code, which creates a barrier for non-technical users and slows down rapid prototyping for developers.